richardndungu94/richardndungu94/README.md

 ## Objective

-My journey in engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in engineering has led me to develop a passion for cybersecurit.As a a Cybersecurity Engineer i'm currently working in Devsecops to ensure secure software develoment during the software Development Lifecycle (SDLC)

+I also work on projects in SOC, Threat Intell, GRC,Data protection

 ## Skills